2021 West Coast Eagles season: Changes

 In the 2020 AFL draft, Luke Edwards (pick 52), from South Australia, and Isiah Winder (pick 57), from Western Australia were drafted.
 Harry Edwards was elevated from the rookie list, signing on until 2022, and Mark Hutchings was moved from the senior list to the rookie list.
 Zane Trew (pick 12) and Daniel Venables (pick 27) were drafted in the 2021 rookie draft.

 Prior to the 2021 mid-season draft, West Coast put Daniel Venables and Jarrod Cameron on the inactive list, allowing them to select two players in the mid-season draft.
-Venables was put on the inactive list due to still being unable to play due to a concussion he suffered in round nine of 2019, and Cameron because of a season-ending ankle injury he received in the Eagle's WAFL team.
+Venables was put on the inactive list due to still being unable to play due to a concussion he suffered in round nine of 2019, and Cameron because of a season-ending ankle injury he received in the Eagles' WAFL team.
 At the mid-season draft, West Coast selected Will Collins (pick 11) and Connor West (pick 23).